qir-alliance/qir-spec/specification/v0.1/2_Callables.md

 functor application.
 This introduces the need to define a common structure to represent callable values and their arguments.
-If the source language does not make use of such features and there is no need to represent callable values in the compilation, then the corresponding sections in this document don't apply.
+If the source language does not make use of such features and there is no need to represent callable values in the compilation, then the corresponding sections in this document do not apply.

 ## Runtime Failure